Progress for our welfare programmes in Brazil

 The visit was to continue to help train and conduct zoos welfare audits as part of an ongoing zoo welfare certification process that we helped set up with AZAB.

-“AZAB in partnership with Wild Welfare have attained just over 50% of the planned audits by 2022 and the AZAB certification standard and process demonstrated, yet again that it is a robust animal welfare protocol.”
+Dave Morgan, Wild Welfare’s field director, said: “AZAB in partnership with Wild Welfare have attained just over 50 per cent of the audits planned to have taken place by 2022, and the AZAB certification standard and process demonstrated yet again, that it is a robust animal welfare protocol.”

-“The Partner for Animals programme will assist facilities in reaching accreditation standards and drive higher wild animal welfare practices across Brazil,” said Simon Marsh, Operations Manager
+“The Partner for Animals programme will assist facilities in reaching accreditation standards and drive higher wild animal welfare practices across Brazil,” said Simon Marsh, the charity’s operations manager.

-Overall, our visit to Brazil was a successful and heartening one.
-The teams we met with are eager to join the Partner for Animals programme as they can see the benefits in developing their welfare standards and gaining accreditation and there is a strong desire and commitment to make improvements for the benefit of the animals across many zoos within the country.
+The Brazil visit was a successful and heartening one, teams are eager to join the Partner for Animals programme as they can see the benefits in developing their welfare standards and gaining accreditation and there is a strong desire and commitment to make improvements for the benefit of the animals across many zoos within the country.